Torphage/EasyDoc/README.md

 This is where EasyDoc finds all the directories that includes template files.

 When naming a template file, make sure the extension ends with `.txt`.
-The base name is what the configuration name also will be named. **Naming your template file `dir.txt` is due to that `EasyDoc.dir` already is defined**.
+The base name is what the configuration name also will be named. **Naming your template file `dir.txt` is not allowed due to `EasyDoc.dir` already being defined**.

 > When adding a new template file for the extension read from a restart of the editor is required.